Claude Cowork: The Complete Guide (2026)

 Getting Started Checklist

-- Start simple: a document synthesis or file organization task
+A document synthesis or file organization task.

-- Configure your global instructions from day one
+Configure your global instructions from day one.

-- Connect your main tools (Gmail, Google Drive, Slack)
+Connect your main tools

-- Create your first Project for persistent memory
+Create your first Project for persistent memory.

-- Explore plugins for your field
+Explore plugins for your field.

-- Add a scheduled task for a recurring workflow
+Add a scheduled task for a recurring workflow.

 The key to success with Cowork is thinking in terms of outcome delegation, not step direction.
 Describe what you want, provide the necessary context, and let Claude orchestrate the execution.